-Can I come to your Open Practice while I’m in town?
+Can I come to your Open Practice / Member Training Time while I’m in town?

 Sorry, but no. Open Practice is only for current dedicated Aerial Fit members, and it’s a time they spend practicing skills they’ve learned in class.
 If you are a professional aerialist (Qualified Aerial Instructor or Professional Performing Artist), please contact us to discuss the possibility of setting up Professional Training Time.
 We will want to see video, learn who you have trained with and where you teach.